This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 Wait until the butter is melted and the pan is hot.
 Place your rockfish filets, seasoning-side-down, into the skillet.
 Place two of each fresh herb on each filet: fresh parsley, green onions, and thyme.

-Tilt your pan to the side a bit, so that the melted butter pools up.
+Tilt your pan to the side so the melted butter pools up.
 Using a spoon, repeatedly scoop up the hot butter and drizzle it over the filets and herbs.

 Place the herbs back on the rockfish.